 I’m an Australian social researcher, writer and independent filmmaker with a focus on India.

-My film and radio documentaries mostly focus on the inherent tensions of modernisation in India, across the spheres of culture, ritual, gender relations, the arts and self-expression.
-This includes my award-winning documentary film A Life Exposed: Robyn Beeche (2013), and my forthcoming Tamil-language short drama film A Bride of Aravan (2020).
+My film and radio documentaries mostly focus on the inherent tensions of modernisation in India, across the spheres of culture, ritual, gender, the arts and self-expression.
+This includes my award-winning documentary film A Life Exposed: Robyn Beeche (2013), and my forthcoming Tamil-language short drama film A Bride of Aravan (2021).

 I provide editing services for academics who seek a high level of English ‘polish’ in order to publish in academic journals.
 I have also worked as a communications advisor for major not-for-profit organisations and coordinated successful advocacy campaigns.

-In my spare time, I’m a director of Attitude Foundation, which seeks to change mainstream attitudes towards people with disabilities through documentary TV series.
+In my spare time, I’m a director of Attitude Foundation, which seeks to change mainstream Australian attitudes towards people with disabilities through documentary TV series.
 For the last 15 years, I have managed a project that supports young women from disadvantaged village contexts in south India to undertake college education.
 I’m also a keen yoga and tango practitioner.

 Best Documentary Film, Best Editing, WOW Festival Awards 2014

 Finalist, Australian Arts in Asia Awards 2013; ATOM Awards 2014